KDE/threadweaver/docs/whymultithreading.md

 that is much limited if the application is executing processing power expensive, lengthy operations.
 This leads, for example, to delayed or sluggish processing of necessary paint events.
-Even if this does not influence the total time necessary to perform the operation the user requested, is is annoying and not state of the art.
+Even if this does not influence the total time necessary to perform the operation the user requested, it is annoying and not state of the art.

 There are different approaches to solve this issue.
 The crudest one may be to process single or multiple events while performing a lengthy